What we raise...

 ~ Animal Welfare Approved ~

 Lamb is our specialty.
 We offer a spectrum of retail cuts as well as whole carcasses for retail or wholesale.

 Interested in buying a whole lamb?
-Reserve yours now!
+Contact us to discuss how to reserve yours now!

 Definitions: Lamb is the meat from a sheep less than one year of age, while mutton is meat from an older sheep.
 On other continents, there are even more distinctions, but we'll keep it simple.